 Instead, incorporate the use of inside sales cadences.
-Following a cadence keeps your approach controlled and focused.
+Following a rhythm keeps your approach controlled and focused.
 Being intentional with your process produces the best results and highest returns.
-Once you’ve settled on a pattern that works, utilize it until you find an alternative that produces even better outcomes.
+Once you’ve settled on a pattern that works, utilize it until you find an alternative that delivers even better outcomes.

 Before Setting Up Your Sales Cadence...